 During term time, during school hours, the DSL or deputy DSL will be available in person, for staff to discuss any safeguarding concerns.
 Where exceptional circumstances means that this is not possible, they will be available via phone and TEAMS.
-For any out of hours or out of term time activities, the DSL will ensure that there is adequate and appropriate cover arrangements in place.
+For any out of hours or out of term time activities, the DSL will ensure that there are adequate and appropriate cover arrangements in place through the DSL/DDSL on call system.